ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 **Returned value**

-- The millisecond in the minute (0 - 59) of the given date/time
+- The millisecond in the minute (0 - 59) of the given date/time.
+[UInt16](../data-types/int-uint.md).

-Type: `UInt16`

 ## toUnixTimestamp